Capital punishment in the United States

 Status of capital punishment since 1970 by jurisdiction:

 In the United States, capital punishment (also known as the death penalty) is a legal penalty in 27 states (of which two, Oregon and Wyoming, have no inmates sentenced to death), throughout the country at the federal level, and in American Samoa.
 (Note: Although capital punishment is, in theory, a legal punishment, there are currently no statutes that govern the execution of a sentence of death, resulting in a situation where life imprisonment is the de facto highest punishment in American Samoa.)
 It is also a legal penalty for some military offenses.
 Capital punishment has been abolished in the other 23 states and in the federal capital, Washington, D.C.
-It is usually applied for only the most serious crimes, such as aggravated murder.
-Although it is a legal penalty in 27 states, 21 of them have authority to execute death sentences, with the other 6 subject to moratoriums.
+It is constitutionally permitted only for murder, with permissibility for use for crimes against the state not having been legally decided.
+Although it is a legal penalty in 27 states, only 21 of them have authority to execute death sentences, with the other 6 subject to moratoriums.

-As of 2025, three of the 38 OECD member countries, that being the United States, Japan, and South Korea retain the death penalty.
-South Korea has observed an unofficial moratorium on executions since 1997.
-Thus, Japan and Taiwan are the only other advanced democracies with capital punishment.
-In both countries, the death penalty remains quite broadly supported.
+As of 2025, four of the 38 OECD member states (the United States, Israel, Japan, and South Korea) retain capital punishment.
+However, South Korea has observed an unofficial moratorium on executions since 1997.

-Capital punishment in the United States can be traced to early colonial Virginia.
 There were no executions in the United States between 1967 and 1977.
 In 1972, the Supreme Court of the United States struck down capital punishment statutes in Furman v.
 Georgia, reducing all pending death sentences to life imprisonment.
 Subsequently, a majority of states enacted new death penalty statutes, and the court affirmed the legality of the practice in the 1976 case Gregg v.
 Georgia.
 Since then, more than 8,500 defendants have been sentenced to death; of these, more than 1,605 have been executed.
 Most executions are carried out by states.
 For every 8.2 people executed, one person on death row has been exonerated, in the modern era.
-At least 200 people who were sentenced to death since 1973 have been exonerated.
-That would be about 2.2% or one in 46.
+At least 200 people who were sentenced to death since 1973 have been exonerated, or about 2.2% of those sentenced.